-For the past 30 years, MNCDHH has worked with parents, professionals and advocates to develop public policies, programs and products that have improved outcomes for deaf, deafblind and hard of hearing students.
-These policy changes have led to increased accountability; increased financial resources; and support for children, parents and teachers.
+For the past 30 years, MNCDHH has worked with parents, professionals, and advocates to develop public policies, programs, and products that have improved outcomes for students who are deaf, deafblind, and hard of hearing.
+These policy changes have led to increased accountability; increased financial resources; and support for children, parents, and teachers.

 Since 2009, we have worked through the Minnesota Collaborative Outcomes Plan for children who are deaf, deafblind and hard of hearing.
-We work with diverse stakeholders in four age-specific work groups (Birth-Age 5; Kindergarten-Grade 4; Grade 5 - 8; and Transition Age).
-A full list of our collaborators is available, with information about who is on our Steering Committee and who is in each of the four age-specific work groups.
+We work with diverse stakeholders in four age-specific workgroups (Birth-Age 5; Kindergarten-Grade 4; Grade 5 - 8; and Transition Age).
+A full list of our collaborative stakeholders is available, with information about who is on our Steering Committee and who is in each workgroup.
 In addition, we host the annual statewide Collaborative Experience conference.
-The 2016 Collaborative Experience is geared towards professionals.
+The Collaborative Experience is geared towards professionals.

-Uniform standards and tools: We will identify where uniform standards related to education of children and youth who are deaf, deafblind, and hard of hearing exist and where they are needed and develop them.
+- Uniform standards and tools We will identify where uniform standards related to the education of children and youth who are deaf, deafblind, and hard of hearing exist and where they are needed and develop them.

 - Decrease in direct instruction by teachers of the deaf and hard of hearing